chekit/ng-weather/README.md

 ## STEP #2

 The [`TabsComponent`](src/app/shared/components/tabs/tabs.component.ts) is implemented with the content projection in mind.
-It supports setting the tab switch and tab content via 2 templates, the content should implement/to be extended from the [`TabElementBase`](src/app/shared/components/tabs/tab-element.base.ts) class to provide the awaited interface for the tab switch to be closed.
+It supports setting the tab switch and tab content via 2 templates, the tab content should implement/to be extended from the [`TabElementBase`](src/app/shared/components/tabs/tab-element.base.ts) class to provide the awaited interface for closing the tab.

 ## STEP #3

-The cache system is implemented as a interceptor service [`CacheInterceptor`](src/app/services/cache.interceptor.ts).
+The cache system is implemented as an interceptor service [`CacheInterceptor`](src/app/services/cache.interceptor.ts).
 The class is generic and can be specified for various type of response data to be cached.
-For current app it used the [type](src/app/app.module.ts#L15) with responses from from `WeatherService`.
+For the current app it uses the [type](src/app/app.module.ts#L15) with responses from `WeatherService`.

-To customise the cache update timeout for checking the result, you need to set up the window variable `ref_timeout` in the browser console.
+To customise the cache update timeout for checking the results, you need to set up the window variable `ref_timeout` in the browser console.
 The value should be in milliseconds.
 For reference please check [`CacheInterceptor`](src/app/services/cache.interceptor.ts#L63)

 ```javascript
 window.ref_timeout = 2000;